pfdubois/BridgeBidding/source/Competition.rst

 #.
 To :ref:`balance <Balancing>` is to bid in the :term:`passout seat`, such as when your LHO opens
    followed by two passes or when the opponents are about to be able to play a major at the two level.
-As a simple guideline, bid as though you had one more King in your hand, and your partner in reply will bid as though he had one less.
+As a simple guideline, bid as though you had one more King in your hand, and your partner in reply will bid as though he had one fewer.
    Be sure to balance properly and you'll be a valued partner.

 #.
 A passed hand is not always a poor hand.
 If your partner passed